 Maybe take some time listen to music or enjoy a story together.

 According to research one of the key factors that determine your ability to deal with adversity, is how you bounce back from things when they are tough (resilience).

 Resilience is important because it:

 - Keeps you going when things get tough.

 - Helps you to deal with failure and frustration.

 - Give you the strength to get up and try again.

 - Give you a ‘WHY’ to keep going for.

 You can use the Resilience Framework (https://resilienceframework.co.uk/) to set targets and track your progress towards resilience.

-We use Resilient Ralph in school as a talking point for resilience
+We use Resilient Ralph with younger children in school as a talking point for resilience

 - Green hat – keep calm and relax hat.